emnify/product-docs/docs/services/connectivity/factory-test-mode.md

 - If the device's status is altered while the SIM is in **Factory test**.
 - Running a reset connectivity.
-- Cancelling or switching to a different package that doesn't support FTM.
+- Canceling or switching to a different package that doesn't support FTM.

 ## Activate FTM in the emnify Portal